richpaulyim/Web-Briareus/README.md

 ### Stock-Hits
 Stock data on the NASDAQ and NYSE from the Yahoo Finance Screener.
 Stores data in MySQL database.

+### Spotify-Hits
+Top trending songs on Spotify.
+Data is available in CSV folder; optional storing script into mysql database.

 ## Under Construction:
-### Spotify-Hits -----
-Top trending songs on Spotify, to be used with Spotify's API.
-#### Current Progress
-Working on clicks sequence, scraping and parsing.
-(Initial stages)

-### Youtube-Hits -----
+### ----- Youtube-Hits -----
 Top trending YouTube videos from various categories, to be used to Google/YouTubes REST API Python wrapper.
-#### Current Progress
-Working on clicks sequence, scraping and parsing.
-(Initial stages)

-### Reddit-Hits -----
-Top trending posts on Reddit, to be used with Reddit's PRAW API Python wrapper.
 #### Current Progress
 Working on clicks sequence, scraping and parsing.
 (Initial stages)